servo/servo.org/_posts/2025-07-02-this-month-in-servo.md

 Our experimental **multiprocess mode** (`-M` / `--multiprocess`) now **works on Windows** (@wusyong, #37580).

+We’ve fixed several bugs, notably including a bug in the encoding of **HTML form submissions** in non-Unicode documents (@simonwuelker, #37541), which single-handedly fixed **over 97000 subtests** in the Web Platform Tests.

 <!--
 - DONE donations
   - 2464.00/month github